Axiverse Lampposts: Field ranges and couplings

 \subsection{Field ranges}

-The GS construction reviewed in \cref{subsec:gs-review} gives a simple dynamical description of a hierarchical axiverse: as successively smaller instanton terms become relevant, one integrates out heavy modes in descending order of $\Lambda_i$.
+The GS construction as reviewed in \cref{subsec:gs-review} gives a simple dynamical description of a hierarchical axiverse: as successively smaller instanton terms become relevant, one integrates out heavy modes in descending order of $\Lambda_i$.
 The resulting GS decay constants, however, are not free parameters.
 They are determined by the underlying fundamental data, namely the integer charge vectors in the $2\pi$-periodic basis $\bm\theta$ together with the kinetic matrix, and therefore exhibit strong statistical structure.

-In this section we show that if the instanton charge vectors are i.i.d.\ in the fundamental basis, then the GS decay constants obey highly constrained patterns.
-First, they are typically ordered with the mass hierarchy: the heaviest mode (rank $i=1$ in the mass ordering) tends to have the smallest GS decay constant, the next heaviest the next smallest, and so on.
+In this section we illustrate how the GS decay constants obey highly constrained patterns when the instanton charge-vector orientations are statistically similar across the instanton hierarchy.
+First, they are typically ordered with the mass hierarchy: the heaviest mode (rank $i=1$ in the mass ordering) tends to have the smallest GS decay constant, the next heaviest the next smallest, and so on, up to variations associated with the charge-vector lengths.
 Second, the typical size of the $i$th GS decay constant is controlled by the dimension of the orthogonal complement after integrating out the previous $i-1$ modes, leading in the isotropic limit to the scaling $f_{{\rm GS},i}\propto (N-i+1)^{-1/2}$.
-We then show that anisotropy, whether in the kinetic metric or in the distribution of charges, further suppresses heavy-mode field ranges.
-Intuitively, anisotropy biases the GS projections so that the most elongated directions' are preferentially removed early in the procedure, causing the heavy end of the spectrum to inherit the smallest effective ranges.
-We derive analytic expressions for the mean GS decay constants as a function of mass rank under Gaussian instanton charge ensembles, quantify the typical scatter about these means, and illustrate how the resulting $m_i$ - $f_{{\rm GS},i}$ correlations can qualitatively modify the relic-abundance versus mass scaling reviewed in \cref{subsec:single_axion}.
+We then show that anisotropy further suppresses the field ranges of the heaviest axions.
+Intuitively, anisotropy biases the GS projections so that the most probable directions in canonically normalized field space are preferentially removed early in the procedure, causing the heavy end of the spectrum to inherit the smallest effective field ranges.
+We derive analytic expressions for the mean GS decay constants as a function of mass rank in a simple Gaussian instanton charge ensemble, quantify the typical scatter about these means, and illustrate how the resulting correlations between masses and decay constants can qualitatively modify the relic-abundance versus mass scaling reviewed in \cref{subsec:single_axion}.
+The more general derivation, with fixed charge-vector lengths and i.i.d.\ orientations, is given in \cref{app:General_Statistics}.